wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     Compare: 1952 No 49 s 489

-    Section 459(3): amended, on 1 October 1996, by [section 289(1)][666] of the Customs and Excise Act 1996 (1996 No 27).
+    Section 459(3): amended, on 1 October 1996, by [section 289(1)][667] of the Customs and Excise Act 1996 (1996 No 27).

 ##### 460 Enforcing detention of ships

-*   (1) Where under this Act a ship is to be or may be detained, the Director, the chief executive of the New Zealand Customs Service, or any person to whom an order for detention made by any court or Judge under powers conferred by this Act is directed, may detain the ship; and if, after detention or after service on the master of any notice of or order for detention, the ship proceeds to sea before it is released by competent authority, the master and the owner, and also any person who sends the ship to sea if he or she is a party or privy to the offence, each commits an offence and shall be liable,---
+*   (1) Where under this Act a ship is to be or may be detained, the Director, the chief executive of the New Zealand Customs Service, or any person to whom an order for detention made by any court or Judge under powers conferred by this Act is directed, may detain the ship; and if, after detention or after service on the master of any notice of or order for detention, the ship proceeds to sea before it is released by competent authority, the master and the owner, and also any person who sends the ship to sea if he or she is a party or privy to the offence, each commits an offence and shall be liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

-    (2) If a ship proceeds to sea while there is on board any person who is detaining the ship under this Act, the owner and the master of the ship each commits an offence against this Act and shall, in addition to the liability he or she incurs under subsection (1), be liable in respect of each offence,---
+    (2) If a ship proceeds to sea while there is on board any person who is detaining the ship under this Act, the owner and the master of the ship each commits an offence against this Act and shall, in addition to the liability he or she incurs under subsection (1), be liable on conviction in respect of each offence,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000: